exercism/v3/languages/javascript/docs/implementing-a-concept-exercise.md

 ## Inspiration

 When implementing an exercise, it can be very useful to look at the exercises the track has already implemented.
-You can also check the exercise's [general concepts documents][reference] to see if other languages that have already an exercise for that concept.
+You can also check the exercise's [general concepts documents][reference] to see if other languages that have already an exercise for that Concept.

 ## Inspiration

 When implementing an exercise, it can be very useful to look at already implemented JavaScript exercises like the [strings][concept-exercise-strings], [numbers][concept-exercise-numbers] or [promises][concept-exercise-promises] exercises.
-You can also check the exercise's [general concepts documents][reference] to see if other languages have already implemented an exercise for that concept.
+You can also check the exercise's [general concepts documents][reference] to see if other languages have already implemented an exercise for that Concept.

 ## Help